 There are no known adverse interactions with any drug or nutrient.
 Anti-seizure medications may increase carnitine needs.

-L-carnitine needs vary greatly with the individual.
+Need for this nutrient varies greatly among individuals.
 Some clinicians suggest a dosage of 500-1000 mg three times daily or as directed by your healthcare professional.

 The placenta actively transports carnitine to the fetus, where the fetus's ability to synthesize it is not fully developed.
 Pre-term infants may benefit in weight gain and growth from extra carnitine.
 However, pregnant women tend to be low in serum carnitine.

 Carnitine in breast milk is more "bioavailable" to an infant than in infant formulas.
 Infants have a limited ability to fully create their own carnitine, so adequacy of this nutrient is something to think about if you are contemplating a pregnancy or have a baby.
 If you have any questions about carnitine adequacy or prenatal nutrition, consult with your doctor.

 High quality L-carnitine in 500 milligram capsules is available from our online PCOS Supplements Store.